shuva18111997/shuva_raspi/Initial_RPi/Readme.txt

 just run the file using this command ==> cd /home/pi/Documents/Initial_RPi and then type sudo chmod +x run.sh and ./run.sh

+11. Turn On WiFi:- sudo ifconfig wlan0 up

-11. To give WiFi_Credentials:- sudo raspi-config nonint do_wifi_ssid_passphrase shuva shuva@123
+12. To give WiFi_Credentials:- sudo raspi-config nonint do_wifi_ssid_passphrase shuva shuva@123